zacharyyamaoka/bam_reachability/README.md

 - The adventage is that this package is actually quite integral! and its better to use the same languague!

 - FML I couldn't do it!
 As I started convert to ROS, I couldn't bring my self to make this beutiful pure python package be filled with these ROS utils...

+Ok I think its very reasonable that the kin_wrapper works with numpy arrays.
+This makes it indepent from ROS msgs, which is definetly a bonus!
+As most of my implementations are in ROS.
+I am ok for simpilicty to have it a ros package for now...

+why not make it external though? yes lets do it!

+The generator functions are very useful for discretizing action spaces.

+your_kinematics -> kin_wrapper -> reachability_map -> analysis/visualization

+One down side is that if you want to really understand moveit, you will likely need to more directly call the kinematics, as via ros is way to slow...
+Potetially could be done via c++ to just generate the data? or could use moveit python direct api, lots of options...

+What representation to use for orientations and positions, etc?

+Euler, Quaternion, Rotation matrix?
+I think there are trades offs between all of them...
+I can just continue as I am for now, fairly easy to change in the future if needed...

 Todo